2023 Best Value Trade School Schools in Connecticut

 UBridgeport undergraduate students pay an average of $35,760 in tuition and fees each year.

-University of New Haven landed the #17 spot in the 2023 rankings for the best value trade school programs.
+University of New Haven ranked #17 on this year’s Best Value Trade School Schools in Connecticut list.
 University of New Haven is a private not-for-profit institution located in West Haven, Connecticut.
 The school has a medium-sized population, and it awarded 2,122 degrees in 2021-2022.

 The average tuition and fees for an out-of-state undergraduate students at University of New Haven are $44,184 a year.

 University of Hartford did quite well in this year’s ranking of the best value places for trade school students.
 It came in at #18 on the list.
-Located in West Hartford, Connecticut, the medium-sized private not-for-profit school handed out 1,874 degrees in 2021-2022.
+This medium-sized private not-for-profit school is located in West Hartford, Connecticut, and it awarded 1,874 degrees in 2021-2022.

 Best Value Trade Schools in the New England Region